-You can't go wrong looking out on any season from the 1.
-Mile-High Swinging Bridge or the ladder-climbing trails that cross the crest of Grandfather Mountain State Park.
-The Grandfather Mountain portion of the Parkway boasts some of the area's earliest colors.
-Check out options 2 and 3 below.
+You can't go wrong looking out on any season from the Mile-High Swinging Bridge or the ladder-climbing trails that cross the crest of Grandfather Mountain State Park.
+The Grandfather Mountain portion of the Parkway boasts some of the area's earliest fall colors.

 At Milepost 304.8, this parking area seems bordered by trees, but stroll the side of the Parkway a hundred feet north and "Wow!"
 You're looking way down on the Pisgah National Forest's multi-hued ridges from 4,286 feet.
 Or park at Milepost 302.8 and take the short walk from Rough Ridge Parking Area to amazing boardwalk vistas.